SuryaaVadachennimalaiSelvaraj/Machine-Learning-for-IWT-Ship-Traffic-Analysis-Object-Detection-vs.-AIS-Data-/README.md

 #### Step 4 - Coding to detect, count and compare the data to the AIS data
 * This code will be attached as a Python file, and the explanation for the logic behind it will be explained as comments in the same.
 * The Algorithm developed is attached under the name __Main.py__.

+**_Note:_**
+* The code for the above execution is present in Google Colab, and a copy of the same is attached in the repository as AIS_detection.ipynb.